unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 6. "Name" is your choice, but we recommend `union-access`
 7. Set "Audience" to `us-east-2:ad71bce5-161b-4430-85a5-7ea84a941e6a`

-## Create a Microsoft Entra group for cluster administration
+## (Recommended) Create a Microsoft Entra group for cluster administration

-Union uses [Microsoft Entra for AKS authentication and Kubernetes RBAC for authorization](https://learn.microsoft.com/en-us/azure/aks/azure-ad-rbac?tabs=portal).
-You will need to create a Microsoft Entra group for cluster admins that includes the previously created Microsoft Entra Application's service principal.

-1. Go to the [Groups](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups) page within the same tenant as the previously created application.
-2. Select "New group".
-3. Set `Group type` to `Security`.
-4. `Group name` is your choice, but we recommend `union-cluster-admin`.
-5. Add your previously created application to `members`.
-6. Select "Create".
+It is recommended to [create a Microsoft Entra group](https://learn.microsoft.com/en-us/training/modules/create-users-and-groups-in-azure-active-directory/) for AKS cluster admin access.
+AKS Cluster admin access is commonly provided to individuals that need direct (E.G. `kubectl`) access to the clustr.

-7. Provide group's `Object ID` to Union.
+Provide the group `Object ID` to Union.